Red Tornado: Infinite Crisis and 52

 Red Tornado is recruited by Donna Troy to fight the menace in space during Infinite Crisis.
 According to a conversation between Doc Magnus and his creator, T.O.
 Morrow, in 52, Red Tornado sacrifices himself during the Crisis.
 Morrow's response to the news is to ask how many times the Tornado has died and he alludes to the Red Inferno, another android he created.

 During the fifth week of the 52 event, after the other heroes are beamed back down to Earth at Uluru, the Tornado's speaker (embedded in Mal Duncan's chest) plays a warning message for his comrades: "It's coming!
 52!
 52!".

-Twelve weeks later, in 52 week 17, the Red Tornado (now in pieces) is beamed back down to Earth with the other heroes and overlooked by the search team.
-Conscious but unable to say anything but "52", the Tornado is discovered by a group of young aborigines in the Australian outback.
+Twelve weeks later, in 52 week 17, Red Tornado (now in pieces) is beamed back down to Earth with the other heroes and overlooked by the search team.
+Conscious but unable to say anything but "52", the Tornado is discovered by a group of young Aboriginal Australians in the outback.
 At the end of week 21, he is being reassembled with auto parts by an Australian mechanic.
-Malfunctioning but able to access his psychokinetic powers, in week 28 he is defeated by a group of Intergang enforcers evicting a tribe of aborigines from their shanty town.
+Malfunctioning but able to access his psychokinetic powers, in week 28 he is defeated by a group of Intergang enforcers evicting a tribe of Aboriginal people from their shanty town.
 Disassembled and trashed, his head becomes part of a contemporary art sculpture.
 T.O.
 Morrow buys his head, hoping to discover his secrets.
-As Morrow is used as bait to trap Mr. Mind, Red Tornado's head falls into Rip Hunter's hands and Hunter combines his head with his own Time Bubble to navigate to the restored universe.
+As Morrow is used as bait to trap Mister Mind, Red Tornado's head falls into Rip Hunter's hands and Hunter combines his head with his own Time Bubble to navigate to the restored universe.